Jtranod98/Election_Analysis/README.md

   - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+-In addition to the above tasks, the requestor also wants the following information:
+2. A list of counties in the election.
+3. The total number of votes in each county.
+3. The percentage of votes of each county.
+4. Determine the county with the largest turnout.

 ## Challenge Summary
+- The Counties in the election were:
+  - Jefferson
+  - Denver
+  - Arapahoe
+- The counties results wre:
+  - Jefferson county had 10.5% of the vote and 38,855 number of votes.
+  - Denver county had 82.8% of the vote and 306,055 number of votes.
+  - Arapahoe county had 6.7% of the vote and 24,801 number of votes.
+- The largest county turnout was Denver

+## Final Statement

+-The usefulness of this This script goes beyond this election.
+We can use it for other elections with some modifications.
+For example, we can modify it to determine the voter's political parties, or voter's age group, etc.